 Here are some snacks that are easy for packing, and will help you to stay on track throughout the vacation.
 Don’t miss the tips towards the bottom on how to avoid swollen feet and ankles that can come from long traveling.

-Hydration is very important when it comes to your weight loss goals.
+Hydration is very important when it comes to your weight loss (new science-backed research) goals.
 The hydration in your body helps to flush the weight off of your body.

 If you are traveling by car, it is important to have a water bottle full of water for the trip, or another alternative is coconut water.
 If you are traveling by plane, coconut water has just recently been added to many of the newsstands in most airports.
 Coconut water is an electrolyte beverage without adding the sugar or calories.
 A natural version of gatorade that will keep you hydrated for your entire trip.